18Months/distillery_packager/README.md

  - `additional_files`
    - List of Tuples
    - Should contain the relative path of the source file to copy in the first position of the tuple
-   - Should contain the absolute path of the destination file to copy in the second position of the tuple
+   - Should contain the absolute path of the destination folder, where copy the file, in the second position of the tuple
  - `owner`
    - A keyword list of Strings
    - If set, requires both `user` and `group` keys to be set.